hcschuetz/todomvc-mobx-jsx/README.md

   Furthermore it implements
   - the observation of the URL hash,
   - access to the `localStorage`, and
-  - communication with other windows through a `BroadcastChannel` (just to demonstrate that the state can also react to non-UI events).
+  - communication with other windows running the same application from the same origin through a `BroadcastChannel`
+    (just to demonstrate that the state can also react to non-UI events).

 The most interesting code is in `src/view.tsx`.